paulob5/myclubs-frontend-challenge/README.md

 ```

-upon clicking on the button you should show the user a confirmation
+upon clicking on the button you should show the user a confirmation that his booking was successful.

 ## nice to haves